raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

     Malignant accounts for 37.26% of the diagnosis class

-Fortunatly, this data set does not suffer from *class imbalance*.
+Fortunately, this data set does not suffer from *class imbalance*.

 Next we will use a useful function that gives us standard descriptive statistics for each feature including mean, standard deviation, minimum value, maximum value, and range intervals.